 When I was given a clean bill of health, I still felt scared and unwell; nervous about the future.
 I’m no prophet.
 I can’t foresee what is to come any better than you can.
 Death is something that is true and hard about life, it just wasn’t something I had previously thought much about.
 Someone recommended I read the book Dancing in Limbo, which I did.
 It helped me make friends with the unknown and define an outlook that was more hopeful.
 Even though my prognosis was fantastic, (it is the best kind of cancer, after all) I was still rocked by the truth that my body had housed and grown these rogue cells—it was terrifying.

-Also, there are additional stories Joshua will eventually need to hear.
+Also, there are additional stories he will eventually need to hear.
 Both of his paternal grandparents died of cancer.
 And they were young.
-My husband’s father passed away at fifty-eight, about three years before Joshua was born.
-Grandma Sue died just as Josh was starting to toddle around.
+My husband’s father passed away at fifty-eight, about three years before Josh was born.
+Grandma Sue died just as he was starting to toddle around.
 She was sixty-two.
 My grandfather, for whom my son is named, died of cancer in his early seventies.
 I know that I am not alone in having so much experience with this previously unmentionable disease.
 We’ve come a long way since cancer was whispered about behind closed doors.
 The stigma has definitely lessened, but I still struggle.
 I’m sure others do too.

 Figuring out how to talk about cancer, with its inextricable connection to death, is a hard nut to crack.
 I have trouble processing and understanding the realities of it all—death still being a pretty taboo topic in our culture.
 Clearly, I don’t have all the answers about how to navigate these tough conversations.
 But I do have some suggestions and resources to offer: